jleagle94/high-energy_notebook_tutorials/fornax_notebooks/csc-fermi-gaia-2mass_cross-match/cxc-fermi-gaia-2mass_cross-match.md

 print(sample)
 ```

 There are a total of 407806 sources in the CSC.
-Now let's grab the relevant properties we need.
-We want to track the CSC name, location, and the broadband X-ray flux (0.5-7keV) for all sources that have a nonzero flux value.
+We run the same query search below, but adding the ``WHERE`` function to only report sources that have a nonzero broadband X-ray (0.5-7keV) flux.

 ```python
 query = """